 - Have the leek chopped and ready before starting; the remaining vegetables can be chopped while the roast is cooking.

-- Press the "Saute" button on the Instant Pot and add garlic-infused olive oil.
+- Press the "Sauté" button on your 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker, and add garlic-infused olive oil.
 While the Instant Pot is heating up, dry roast well with paper towels.
 Sprinkle with kosher salt and freshly-ground black pepper.

 - Once the display on the Instant Pot reads "Hot," using tongs, add roast to the pot and sear for 2 minutes on each long side and 1 minute on each short side until all sides are brown.
 Remove roast to a plate.

 - Press "Cancel" on the Instant Pot.
-Add beef broth to deglaze the pot, wait 15 seconds, and scrape the bottom of the pot clean with a plastic spoon.
+Add beef broth to deglaze the pot, wait 15 seconds, and scrape the bottom of the pot clean with a plastic spoon or spatula (I love my Instant Pot spatula).

-- Add tomato paste, coconut aminos, thyme, 1 tsp kosher salt and ½ tsp black pepper to the pot and stir.
-Put the roast back in the pot and scrape any juices that it left behind on the plate into the pot with a spatula (leave no flavour behind!!!).
+- Add tomato paste, coconut aminos, thyme, 1 teaspoon kosher salt and ½ teaspoon black pepper to the pot and stir.
+Put the roast back in the pot and scrape any juices that it left behind on the plate into the pot with a spatula (leave no flavor behind!!!).
 Close the lid of the Instant Pot and set pressure release valve to "Sealing."
 Press the "Meat" button and set timer for 50 minutes.
 While the roast is cooking, chop carrots, potatoes and oyster mushrooms.

 - Once the cooking cycle has completed, quick release the pressure.
 Using a fresh set of tongs, carefully flip the roast over to the opposite side in the pot.
 Add the carrots, potatoes and mushrooms to the broth around the roast, being careful of hot, splashing broth.
 Use the tongs to gently push the vegetables as far down into the broth as possible.